Rafting in Nepal

 This is an action-packed recreational activity that can be enjoyed by individuals with different skill levels.
 Usually done on ‘white water’, rough river water which is often full of rapids and other obstacles makes for a ride that is far from smooth.

 Rafting Trip Highlights

-- Raft on some of the most famous destination in Nepal
+- Raft on some of the most famous destinations in Nepal

 - Witness majestic hills accompanying the Himalaya-fed rivers

 - Opportunity to spend a night at the river beaches

 With the Himalayas being the major source of glaciers and rivers, rivers flow above rocky surfaces snaking over the uneven lands.
 The perennial rivers and their tributaries are excellent destinations for whitewater rafting.
 As such, there are many destinations that are a day’s ride away from major cities.